 This week, Bryan and I are shedding light on one specific question that has been coming up over and over again, and that is, how many practice tests should a student aim for before taking the real MCAT?

 Practice tests are the key to doing well on the MCAT.
-Next Step Test Prep has prepared 10 full-length exams to help you, but how many do you really need to take until you’re truly ready to take the real thing?
+Blueprint MCAT (formerly Next Step Test Prep) sells 10 full-length exams to help you prepare, but how many do you really need before you’re truly ready to take the real thing?

 [01:26] Absolute Minimum Acceptable Number of Practice Tests to Take

 Every student is different, so Bryan will touch on the different cases.
 Starting with the easier answer, the absolute minimum acceptable number of practice tests to take is three.
 This is because, at the time we’re recording this podcast (early 2017), the AAMC has released three official practice tests.You're not an adequately prepared MCAT student if you have not, at the bare minimum, taken the official AAMC practice tests.Click To Tweet

 You may extend the practice tests to as many as seven to ten if you find that you need it.
 If standardized testing is particularly hard for you, you may find that you have to go as high as seven or eight.If you do more than ten MCAT full-length practice tests, that is likely to result in diminishing returns.
 At that point, you need to be reviewing your tests more closely.Click To Tweet

 [Related episode: 3 Biggest Mistakes When Preparing For the MCAT]